Newfoundland and Labrador

 In a term tenancy, which can have a maximum term of 1 year, either the landlord or tenant may terminate the tenancy at the end of the term by giving proper notice.
 For term leases, the tenant must give 2 month’s notice and the landlord must give 3 month’s notice for a standard termination.
 If a term lease is not renewed and notice is not given, a term tenancy converts to a month to month term.

 In a periodic tenancy (for example, a month-to-month tenancy) the landlord may give 3 months notice to terminate the tenancy at any time, and the tenant must give one month notice.

 Notice periods for terminating a lease depend on the reasons for termination and can range from days to weeks.
 All notices must be in writing.

 Other reasons that can be used to terminate a tenancy include:

-- material breach — the party must give a written notice to the other to comply with the material breach, if the party does not comply, one rental period notice may be given;
+- material breach — the party must give a written notice to the other to correct the material breach; if the party does not comply, one rental period notice may be given;

 - premises uninhabitable — immediate;

 - interference with peaceful enjoyment — 5 days but not more than 14 days notice by tenant; not less than 5 days notice by landlord.